-From the article: Greek and Latin Words Derivations
+From the article: Confusing Greek and Latin Word Pairs

 There are not only confusing roots, but confusing word pairs.
 For me these include affect vs. effect and the abbreviations i.e. vs. e.g. Fortunately, I've been able to write about them and now I just consult my own articles.
 Which English word pairs do you have trouble with?
 Particularly appreciated are ones with Latin or Greek roots.
 List Problem Pairs

 programme or program

 - I know both are, technically, right, but programme does not look good in US English

 - In response to cgdthomas.
 I learned at school that the way to remember stationary and stationery was really quite simple.
 The "ar" in stationary refers to "car" and the "er" in stationery refers to "paper".
 The references are actual examples of when and how stationary and stationery are used.
 Hope that helps and that I haven't muddied the waters too much.

 Loath and Loathe

 - I always feel annoyed when I read a new book and the editor(s) obviously couldn't tell the difference between "loath" and "loathe" - one means "reluctant", while the other implies complete disgust.